 Unfortunately, after that time our question was yet to be seen by the staff of two members.

-After finally establishing a connection with a third staff member whose avatar was not shown initially, we had to wait for a second response for another 20 minutes.
+After finally establishing a connection with a third staff member whose avatar was not shown initially, we had to wait another 20 minutes for a second response.

-So while the support could be faster, especially since we were all in Europe, what it lacked in this department it compensated with politeness and friendliness, cheering us up with some GIFs, something we’ve never experienced before when contacting Support.
+So while the live support could be faster, especially since we were all in Europe, what it lacked in this department, it compensated with politeness and friendliness, cheering us up with some GIFs, something we’ve never experienced before when contacting Support.

 tigerVPN is one of the few services that still offer a free trial, even though it’s for three days only.
-Just like the one-month paid plan, the free version gives two simultaneous connections and all available locations, which should be enough to see if you’re ready for any of the three premium pricing plans.
-Just keep in mind that their support gives priority to paid users, so if you need to wait longer (we didn’t have to), that might be the case.
+Just like the one-month paid plan, the free version gives two simultaneous connections and all available locations, which should be enough to see if you’re ready for any of the three premium pricing plans:

-Should you decide to pay for tigerVPN, it offers plenty of options to do so.
+The strongest point of tigerVPN’s pricing is the payment options.
 It accepts credit cards, PayPal, Bitcoin, and Paymentwall options (Klarna, Giropay, Mobiamo, Mint).
 We were happy to find the option to pay anonymously which still is too often neglected by the majority of VPN services.